UDC-GAC/ServerlessContainers/docs/use_case.md

 between the previously mentioned thresholds.
 * Two horizontal lines that do not vary, which represent the **maximum** and **minimum resource limits**.
-The maximum would be equivalent to the initial allocated resource son a traditional instance, while the minimum would represent the least amount of resources that we will grant the container.
+The maximum would be equivalent to the initial allocated resources on a traditional instance, while the minimum would represent the least amount of resources that we will grant the container.